 Knowing who you’re calling is crucial, but so is placing your call in context.
 If the only reason for your call is that a prospect happens to be on your to-call list that day, you’re just another intrusive salesman with nothing interesting to say.
 Instead, leverage social media channels, media coverage, new hire announcements, and news updates to find a valid reason for your call and determine which of your prospects are ripe for engaging at that particular moment.

 Have you stumbled upon some compelling events or game-changing business moves that make your product a must-have in the current climate?
 Use that information to kick-off a conversation and explain the purpose of your call.
 To save time and energy, invest in tools, such as LinkedIn or Mention to automate the discovery of good context for prospects sitting in your pipeline or wider network.

-Don’t give your prospects the reason to hang up on you by failing to get your research game on point.
-Know who you’re calling, why you’re calling and what the ideal closing scenario looks like.
+Don’t give your prospects a reason to hang up on you by failing to get your research game on point.
+Know who you’re calling, why you’re calling, and what the ideal closing scenario looks like.

 Here is another cold calling script from Keith Rosen:

 (Your name)___________ here from _____________(Company name).
 Do you have a quick minute?

 Great! ________, I’m sure you are a busy person and want to respect your time, so I’ll be brief.
 The reason for my call is this.
 We specialize in (working with small business owners, salespeople, managers, etc.) so that you/they can: state your compelling reason – (the end result of the benefit you offer).

 Well, Mr./Mrs… Smith, depending on what you are currently doing, I don’t know whether you have a need or an interest in our services.
 But with your permission, I was hoping to ask you a few questions and see if there is anything we are doing that you could benefit from.
 Would you be comfortable spending just a few minutes with me if I stick to my timetable?

 Then ask a few clever questions to establish prospect’s pain points: